Sigma-Delta Neural Network Conversion on Loihi 2: Methodology

 \subsection{Accuracy-Sparsity Tradeoff Exploration}

-SDNNs have the inherent advantage of being able to adjust the level of sparsity by setting the threshold level for changes to be passed to the next layer.
+SDNNs control sparsity by tuning the threshold for propagating changes to the next layer.
 When the thresholds are set to zero, the cumulative output exactly matches the quantized network.
-When thresholds are raised above zero for some layers, only larger changes are passed through the network.
+When thresholds are increased, only larger changes are passed through the network.
 This decreases the number of spikes and the number of synaptic operations needed to execute the network while sacrificing accuracy that exists in the original quantized ANN.
-In order to explore this tradeoff, we raised the threshold from 0 to 1 in the first $N$ layers of the 10-layer network starting from the initial delta layer.
-This gave us a spectrum from the minimum sparsity and highest accuracy to higher sparsity and lower accuracy (Fig~\ref{fig: results}).
+In order to explore this tradeoff, we raised the threshold from 0 to 4 for the converted YOLO-KP and PilotNet networks starting from the initial delta layer and the results are shown in Fig.~\ref{fig: results} and Fig.~\ref{fig: results_pilotnet} respectively.
+This gave us a spectrum from the minimum sparsity and highest accuracy to higher sparsity and lower accuracy.

-\subsection{Benchmarking Loihi}
+\subsection{Benchmarking Loihi 2}

-Our experiments were run on an in-house Loihi VPX development board containing 16 Loihi chips and associated IO electronics and connected by 1 and 10 Gigabit Ethernet for control and data respectively.
-In order to measure the power and latency of the Loihi board, we used Lava Loihi's (v0.7) built in profiling probes that report the power usage, timing, and core-level activity measurements.
-These probes have limited memory capacity and only 300 frames were used to measure power and the duration of each SDNN simulation time step.
-The probes measured static and total power.
+Our experiments were run on an in-house Loihi VPX development board containing 16 Loihi 2 chips and associated IO electronics and connected by 1 and 10 Gigabit Ethernet for control and data respectively.
+In order to measure the power and latency of the Loihi 2 board, we used the nxkernel API's built in profiling probes that report the power usage, timing, and core-level activity measurements.
+These probes measured static and total power.
 Following the format of Shrestha et al.\cite{shrestha_efficient_2023}, we report static, dynamic, and total power.
 Static power is calculated only from the chips that were used by the network.
-Since 5 chips out of 16 were used for this network we reported static power measurement as 5/16 of the measured static power.
 The dynamic power was calculated as the measured total power minus measured static power.
 The reported total power is the sum of the adjusted static power and the dynamic power.

-Since spikes are passed from one layer to the next during each simulation time step and our network has 10 layers, the latency of the network was reported as 10$\times$ the average measured simulation time step.
-The frames per second (FPS) is reported as the inverse of this simulation time step since one frame is passed to the network and received from it each time step.